MWDelaney/sage-acf-wp-blocks/README.md

 Once a block is created you'll be able to assign ACF fields to it using the standard Custom Fields interface in WordPress.
 We recommend using [sage-advanced-custom-fields](https://github.com/MWDelaney/sage-advanced-custom-fields) to keep your ACF fields in version control with Sage.

 ## Filter block data
 Block data can be altered via the 'sage/blocks/[block-name]/data' filter.
-For example, if your block template is called my-block.blade.php, you can alter the data thusly:
+For example, if your block template is called `my-block.blade.php`, you can alter the data thusly:

 ```php
 add_filter('sage/blocks/my-block/data', function ($block) { // Do your thing here. });